Product Demo Video Generator: Create Free Demos Online

 Paste your product explanation or walkthrough text.
 HeyGen analyzes structure, pacing, and emphasis to prepare scenes that clearly demonstrate features and workflows.

 Adjust backgrounds, captions, voice style, and branding.
-Add image-to-video elements, subtitles, or translations to ensure clarity and accessibility across regions.
+Add image-to-video elements, subtitles, or translations to ensure clarity and accessibility for viewers across different regions.

 HeyGen renders the complete product demo video with synced visuals and narration.
 Download, embed, or distribute the video across sales, marketing, and support channels.

-A product demo video generator uses AI video generation to turn written scripts into complete demo videos.
-It automatically creates visuals, voice, captions, and timing, eliminating the need for live screen recording, filming, or manual video editing.
+A product demo video generator uses AI video generation to convert written scripts into complete demo videos.
+It automatically creates visuals, voice, captions, and timing, removing the need for live screen recording, filming, or manual video editing.

 HeyGen produces professional-quality videos with natural voice delivery, accurate lip sync, and smooth pacing.
 The result looks polished and consistent, making it suitable for customer-facing demos, onboarding, and internal enablement.

 Yes.
-HeyGen supports multilingual video creation and video translator capabilities across more than 175 languages with the video translator.
-You can localise a single product video whilst keeping the same visuals, structure, and brand presentation.
+HeyGen supports multilingual video creation and video translation capabilities across more than 175 languages with the video translator.
+You can localise a single product video while keeping the same visuals, structure, and brand presentation.

-No. The platform is designed for non-editors.
-You work in a script-based interface whilst AI handles scene composition, transitions, captions, and audio synchronisation automatically.

 Yes.
-You can apply logos, colors, fonts, layouts, and reusable templates to maintain brand consistency across every product demo video generated by your team.
+You can apply logos, colours, fonts, layouts, and reusable templates to maintain brand consistency across every product demo video generated by your team.

 Product demo videos can be exported as standard MP4 files suitable for websites, sales outreach, learning platforms, and social channels.
-Videos are ready for sharing without additional processing.
+The videos are ready to share immediately, with no extra processing required.

-Updating is straightforward.
+Updating is simple.
 Edit the script, visuals, or voice and regenerate the video.
-There is no need to rerecord or rebuild scenes, which helps keep demos current as products change.
+There is no need to re-record or rebuild scenes, which helps keep demos up to date as products change.

-HeyGen are built with enterprise-grade security practices to protect your product video content.
-Your scripts, media, and generated videos remain private and under your control, with clear usage rights for business content creation, including video demos.
+HeyGen is built with enterprise-grade security practices to safeguard your product video content.
+Your scripts, media, and generated videos stay private and under your control, with clear usage rights for business content creation, including video demos.

 Keep scripts focused on user value, highlight key workflows, and use clear structure.
 Short, well-paced demos perform best.
 AI video generation makes it easy to test, update, and optimize demos over time.